-Consider the benefits of joining iWorld, IHP’s alumni network, and how it will contribute to your own success!
-Think of iWorld as your gateway to a professional network of fellow alumni who will serve as collaborators, mentors, clients, and even potential employers and employees.
-The iWorld community will connect you with a host of exciting opportunities and resources, including involvement in the International House Philadelphia community both here in the US and abroad.
+Consider the benefits of joining IHP’s alumni network, and how it will contribute to your own success!
+It is a gateway to a professional network of fellow alumni who will serve as collaborators, mentors, clients, and even potential employers and employees.
+IHP's alumni network connects you with a host of exciting opportunities and resources, including involvement in the International House Philadelphia's global community.

 For more information contact: